damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     |           +---febaTrans214-run_110
     |                   febaTrans214-run_110.inp

-In addition to the creation of the run directory structure and perturbed TRACE input deck, the script execution will also produce an info file (from here on in will be called *prepro info file*).
-The info file is produced by default with the following naming convention:

-    prepro-<tracin name>-<parlist name>-<dm name>-<sample_start>-<sample_end>.info

-The file is used to document the command line arguments specified when the script was called.
-It will also be used in the subsequent step.
-Based on the example above, the prepro info file will be created with name:
+Based on the command above, the prepro info file will be created with name:

     prepro-febaTrans214-febaVars2Params-optLHS_110_2-1_110.Info